AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-MB/README.md

 results/mb-classified.rds
 ```

+TODO: `input/expected_class.rds` doesn't have much information surrounding it, but [this is issue has been tracked](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/746) and this README can be updated once that has been addressed.

 2. Function:

 This notebook summarizes the performance of the two classifiers on batch corrected and uncorrected expression matrix obtained after running 01-classify-mb.R.